msdejong/msdejong.github.io/_pages/about.md

   - /about.html
 classes: wide
 ---
-I am currently a PhD student at the University of Southern California, advised by Fei Sha.
-At a high level, I am interested in neural network inductive biases that encourage compositional generalization.
-In practice my recent work has studied how to incorporate information from a text corpus into a neural model and how best to combine and reason over this information.
+I am a final-year PhD student at the University of Southern California, advised by Fei Sha and Leona Golubchik.

+My research focuses on augmenting language models with the tools to retrieve and reason over information.
+Retrieval-augmented language are highly computationally expensive; recently I have been working on methods to make retrieval-augmented approaches more scalable.

 In my free time, I like reading, standup comedy, escape rooms and competitive gaming.